 FDA defines permitted structure/function statements as "statements that describe the role of a nutrient or dietary ingredient intended to affect the structure or function in humans or that characterize the documented mechanism by which a nutrient or dietary ingredient acts to maintain such structure of function, provided that such statements are not disease claims."
-The
+The agency emphasizes that any dietary supplement bearing a disease claim will be subject to regulation as a drug, unless the claim is an authorized health claim for which the product qualifies.

 To further assist dietary supplement companies in assessing whether their claims fall within the category of structure/function statements or disease claims, the regulation includes a definition for "disease" and sets forth 10 criteria that help clarify whether a statement is a disease claim.
-In particular, "disease" is defined as "damage to an organ, part, structure, or system of the body such that it does not function properly (e.g., cardiovascular disease), or a state of health leading to such dysfunction (e.g., hypertension); except that diseases resulting from essential nutrient deficiencies (e.g., scurvy, pellagra) are not included in this definition."13 Further, the regulation notes that FDA will find a statement to be a disease claim if it explicitly or implicitly claims that the product:
+In particular, "disease" is defined as "damage to an organ, part, structure, or system of the body such that it does not function properly (e.g., cardiovascular disease), or a state of health leading to such dysfunction (e.g., hypertension); except that diseases resulting from essential nutrient deficiencies (e.g., scurvy, pellagra) are not included in this definition."
+Further, the regulation notes that FDA will find a statement to be a disease claim if it explicitly or implicitly claims that the product:

-- Has an effect on a specific disease or class of diseases - Has an effect on the characteristic signs or symptoms of a specific disease or class of diseases, using scientific or lay terminology - Has an effect on an abnormal condition associated with a natural state or process, if the abnormal condition is uncommon or can cause significant or permanent harm - Has an effect on a disease or diseases through one or more of the following factors: - o The name of the product - o A statement about the formulation of the product, including a claim that the product contains an ingredient (other than an ingredient that is an article included in the definition of "dietary supplement" under 21 USC.
-321(ff)(3)) that has been regulated by the FDA as a drug and is well known to consumers for its use or claimed use in preventing or treating a disease - Citation of a publication or reference, if the citation refers to a disease use, and if, in the context of the labeling as a whole, the citation implies treatment or prevention of a disease, for example, through placement on the immediate product label or packaging, inappropriate prominence, or lack of relationship to the product's express claims
+- Has an effect on a specific disease or class of diseases - Has an effect on the characteristic signs or symptoms of a specific disease or class of diseases, using scientific or lay terminology - Has an effect on an abnormal condition associated with a natural state or process, if the abnormal condition is uncommon or can cause significant or permanent harm - Has an effect on a disease or diseases through one or more of the following factors: - o The name of the product - A statement about the formulation of the product, including a claim that the product contains an ingredient (other than an ingredient that is an article included in the definition of "dietary supplement" under 21 USC.
+321(ff)(3)) that has been regulated by the FDA as a drug and is well known to consumers for its use or claimed use in preventing or treating a disease - o Citation of a publication or reference, if the citation refers to a disease use, and if, in the context of the labeling as a whole, the citation implies treatment or prevention of a disease, for example, through placement on the immediate product label or packaging, inappropriate prominence, or lack of relationship to the product's express claims

-- o Use of the term "disease" or "diseased," except in general statements about disease prevention that do not refer explicitly or implicitly to a specific disease or class of diseases or to a specific product or ingredient - o Use of pictures, vignettes, symbols, or other means - Belongs to a class of products that is intended to diagnose, mitigate, treat, cure, or prevent a disease - Is a substitute for a product that is a therapy for a disease - Augments a particular therapy or drug action that is intended to diagnose, mitigate, treat, cure, or prevent a disease or class of diseases - Has a role in the body's response to a disease or to a vector of disease - Treats, prevents, or mitigates adverse events associated with a therapy for a disease, if the adverse events constitute diseases - Otherwise suggests an effect on a disease or diseases
+- Use of the term "disease" or "diseased," except in general statements about disease prevention that do not refer explicitly or implicitly to a specific disease or class of diseases or to a specific product or ingredient - o Use of pictures, vignettes, symbols, or other means - Belongs to a class of products that is intended to diagnose, mitigate, treat, cure, or prevent a disease - Is a substitute for a product that is a therapy for a disease - Augments a particular therapy or drug action that is intended to diagnose, mitigate, treat, cure, or prevent a disease or class of diseases - Has a role in the body's response to a disease or to a vector of disease - Treats, prevents, or mitigates adverse events associated with a therapy for a disease, if the adverse events constitute diseases - Otherwise suggests an effect on a disease or diseases